milarri/hugo_academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-Alice Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Martina Ilarri is a Researcher at the Benthic ecology and environmental solutions lab, CIIMAR-UP.
+Her main research interests focus on studying the changes (taxonomical and functional diversity) associated with the introduction of invasive aquatic species at different ecological levels (populations, communities and ecosystems).
+In addition, she focuses on understanding changes in the functioning of aquatic communities due to the impacts of climate change and extreme weather events.
 {style="text-align: justify;"}